yratna/SPEAgentWithRetrieval/README.md

 # Azure AI Chat Agent with SharePoint RAG

-This project implements a chat agent using Azure AI Foundry SDK that retrieves and grounds responses on SharePoint content through Microsoft 365 Copilot APIs.
+This project implements a chat agent using Azure AI Foundry SDK that retrieves and grounds responses on SharePoint Embedded content through Microsoft 365 Copilot Retrieval API.
+Note that SPE datasource is in private preview for the Retrieval API.

 This agent uses Azure AI Foundry and Retrieval API to enable contract managers reason with their documents.